shadow578/homeassistant_sma-ennexos/README.md

 # Configuration

 Configuration is done using the UI.
-You'll be prompted to enter the IP and credentials to the SMA Data Manager.
+You'll be prompted to enter the IP and credentials to the SMA ennexOS Device.
 After the initial setup, you'll have to configure the channels you want to use in the integration options.
-To find available channels, take a look in the "Instantaneous Values" menu of the SMA Data Manager web interface.
+To find available channels, take a look in the "Instantaneous Values" menu of the SMA ennexOS web interface.

 # Contributions are welcome!